Spend some time with the Lord, slow down, rest…

 You’ll want to google April weather in Idyllwild, CA. Comfy accommodations.

 Minimal programming.
 Some worship devotional time in the morning and after dinner.
 Bring your own book(s) to read or bring an issue to work out with the Lord.
 Spiritual direction available/included.
 Geoff will be offering coaching.

 Lots of hiking trails and a cute town for coffee or beverage of choice.

-Men and women who are in ministry may register including, pastors, church planters, and spouses within the Flourish San Diego ecosystem.
+Men and women who are in ministry may register including, pastors, church planters, ministry directors, and spouses within the Flourish San Diego ecosystem.

 We also welcome guests from the San Diego Church Planting Movement, City to City, and by personal invitation of me (Geoff).